 - Case Studies

-- Review of Today's Key Points
+- Today's Key Points Recap

 Q&A: 15 minutes

-Individual Consultation: 15 minutes (limited to first 2 people)
+Individual Consultation: 15 minutes (First 2 applicants)

 • What are the tips for ensuring manual quality?